nicohv96/Primmat/README.md

-PrimMat
+📘 PrimMat

-PrimMat is a free educational platform designed to support the teaching of mathematics at the primary school level.
-Its goal is to make technology accessible for both teachers and students by providing an interactive and user-friendly environment.
+PrimMat is a free educational platform designed to support primary school mathematics teaching and learning.

-Developed with PHP, HTML, CSS, and JavaScript, the platform allows teachers to manage and create customized educational resources, generating content and exercises tailored to the needs of their students.
-On the other hand, students can access these exercises through a simple interface, enabling them to learn and practice independently.

-The project is based on a prior analysis of the most commonly used didactic resources and the main challenges faced in learning mathematics at the primary level.
-With this foundation, PrimMat seeks to implement effective solutions through software, contributing to the improvement of educational quality, encouraging active learning, and supporting the educational community in mathematics.
+Its goal is to bring technology closer to teachers and students through an interactive, accessible, and engaging environment.

-Features
+✨ Features

-Teacher dashboard for managing and creating exercises.
+👩‍🏫 Teacher Dashboard – Manage and create customized exercises.

-Customizable educational resources.

-Student-friendly interface for easy access to exercises.

-Interactive environment that promotes autonomous learning.
+📚 Custom Resources – Generate didactic content tailored to students’ needs.

+🎓 Student-Friendly Interface – Simple and intuitive to promote independent learning.

+⚡ Interactive Environment – Encourages active participation and practice.

-Focused on addressing key challenges in primary mathematics education.
+🎯 Focused Learning – Addresses key challenges in primary mathematics education.

+🛠️ Technologies Used

+🐘 PHP – Backend logic & data handling

+🌐 HTML5 – Structure and content

+🎨 CSS3 – Styling and layout

+⚙️ JavaScript – Interactivity

-Installation
+🚀 Installation

+Follow these steps to run the project locally:

-Clone this repository:
+Clone the repository

 git clone https://github.com/your-username/primmat.git

-Install and run XAMPP (or any local server supporting PHP and MySQL).
+Install and start XAMPP (or any local server supporting PHP & MySQL).

-Place the project folder inside the htdocs directory of your XAMPP installation.
+Move the project folder to the htdocs directory inside your XAMPP installation.

-Import the provided SQL file into your MySQL database:
+Import the database

 Open phpMyAdmin
 .

 Create a new database (e.g., primmat).

-Import the .sql file located in the project.
+Import the .sql file included in the project.

-Start Apache and MySQL from the XAMPP control panel.
+Start Apache & MySQL from the XAMPP control panel.

-Open your browser and navigate to:
+Access the project in your browser:

 http://localhost/primmat

-Technologies Used

-PHP – backend logic and data handling

-HTML5 – structure of the application

-CSS3 – styling and layout

-JavaScript – interactivity

-Purpose
+🎯 Purpose

-PrimMat is more than just a tool—it’s a proposal to bring effective, accessible, and modern technology into the classroom.
-By empowering teachers with resources and offering students an engaging platform for practice, it aims to enhance the teaching and learning experience in primary mathematics.
+PrimMat is not just a tool, but a proposal to enhance educational quality by:

+✅ Empowering teachers with flexible resources.

+✅ Offering students an engaging and dynamic platform for practice.

+✅ Bridging the gap between technology and education at the primary level.

+📄 License

+This project is released under the MIT License.